 2.2.
 EDPB guidelines and criteria

-The Data Protection Authorities of each Member State should release a list of the data processing subject to the DPIA.
-The list may vary from one country to another but the WP29 has recently published guideline providing criteria with regards to what data processing is concerned by DPIA.
+The Data Protection Authorities of each Member State should release a list of the data processing subject to the DPIA (you can find the published list in the EDPB register here).
+The list may vary from one country to another and are not meant to be exhaustive.

 - Evaluation and scoring (performance at work, economic situation, personal preference, location etc.)